- Broken Base:

 - In "Jedi Search", Lando uses an electronic gadget, previously used by the Empire, to tell if someone is strong in the Force.
 This indicates that there were measurable physical traits associated with Force sensitivity.
 And the book came out years before the whole flap over midichlorians.

 - The One Thing I Don't Hate About You: For all its shortcomings, this series is the first time anytime in Star Wars that a reason for the Light Side being stronger than the Dark Side is given.
 Jedi are at their most powerful when they are at harmony with themselves and the universe; as such Jedi are at harmony with other Jedi, therefore a group of Jedi can work together and become far more powerful than any of them individually.
 A Sith, who is focused on personal power and achievement, can't do this.
-Therfore Exar Kun is destroyed for good by Luke's students.
+Therefore Exar Kun is destroyed for good by Luke's students.
 Furthermore, Dark Siders tend to shoot themselves in the foot whenever they get too powerful-because the Force derives from life, killing off enemies actually weakens them.